-Since the debut of the Zero-Fare program in 2015, ridership has increased almost 70 percent.
-Mountain Line now provides more than 1.5 million rides annually, with 48 percent of riders surveyed reporting they ride the bus more frequently since the Zero-Fare program began.
+Mountain Line operates a zero-fare system, meaning you do not have to pay to ride.
+Since the debut of the Zero-Fare Program in 2015, ridership has increased almost 70 percent.
+Mountain Line now provides more than 1.5 million rides annually, with 48 percent of riders surveyed reporting they ride the bus more frequently since the Zero-Fare Program began.

 More people riding the bus equates to less traffic congestion, less need for parking facilities and a healthier community, as more people choose active transportation.
 And, fewer private vehicles on the road results in less air pollution in the Missoula Valley.
 In short, a robust Mountain Line helps keep Missoula a more livable and prosperous community for everyone.